-This service shall be understood to include contacting two or more investors to execute operations with each other in one or more financial instruments.
+This service will be understood to include bringing two or more investors in contact with each other to perform transactions therebetween involving one or more financial instruments.

-- b) Execution of the aforementioned orders on behalf of clients. - c) Trading on its own behalf. - d) Placement of financial instruments. - e) Underwriting of an issue or placement of financial instruments. - f) "Investment advice" will be understood to be the provision of personal recommendations to a client, either upon request or at the initiative of the investment services company, in respect of one or more transactions involving financial instruments.
+- b) Execution of the aforementioned orders on behalf of clients. - c) Trading on its own behalf. - d) Portfolio management. - e) Placement of financial instruments. - f) Underwriting of an issue or placement of financial instruments. - g) "Investment advice" will be understood to be the provision of personal recommendations to a client, either upon request or at the initiative of the investment services company, in respect of one or more transactions involving financial instruments.
 For the purposes of this section, recommendations of a generic and non-personalised nature that may be made in relation to the marketing of securities and financial instruments will not be deemed to constitute advice.
 Said recommendations will be considered to be commercial in nature.

 II.
-Ancillary services (Article 141 of Law 4/2015 and Article 5.2 of Royal Decree 217/2008)
+Ancillary services (Article 126 of Law 6/2023)

 In the course of its activity, Bestinver, Sociedad de Valores, S.A.
-(Sole-Shareholder Company), will offer its clients the following ancillary services:
+(Sole Proprietorship), will offer its clients the following ancillary services: